PX4/PX4-user_guide/en/config/actuators.md

 4. After assigning all motors, it will automatically exit and set the Actuator Outputs settings to map correct motors to different outputs.

 :::note
-This is only supported for Multirotors currently, as it requires a GUI interface that shows where each motor is located at
+This is only supported for multirotors currently, as it requires a GUI interface that shows where each motor is located.
 :::

-### Actuator setup using Slider
+### Actuator Setup Using Slider

 ![Actuator Testing Slider](../../assets/config/actuators/vtol_tiltrotor_sliders_example.png)

 > Slider testing example with a VTOL Tiltrotor setup